My journey towards art

 We tried to fix something that had already broken.

-• It hadn’t happened before
+It hadn’t happened before.

-• Maybe this time would be different
+Maybe this time would be different.

-🌿 The Program That Opened a Door
+🎨 The Art Class That Opened a Door

 Uniting Care didn’t just let me leave without support.